ethereum/EIPs/EIPS/eip-rename_gas_to_mana.md

 ## Rationale

-The underlying rationale for reviving the original [EIP-102](https://github.com/ethereum/EIPs/issues/29) is that we have finally arrived at the age of PoS, and given the roadmap ahead, I consider this moment as the last opportunity to make such a far-reaching semantic change.
+The underlying rationale for reviving Vitalik's original proposal from 2015 is that we have finally arrived at the age of PoS, and given the roadmap ahead (i.e. "The Surge", "The Scourge", "The Verge", "The Purge", "The Splurge"), I consider this moment as the last opportunity to make such a far-reaching semantic change.

 ## Backwards Compatibility